Phil-382453/Utility/README.md

     The Main app window will minimize and return once the script run is complete.
     Script results will be written to file then sent to a new output tab.
     All tabs except the main tab can be closed at any time.
+  - The ScriptsWrapper will prompt for privileged credentials when accessing a remote server(s).

 * Main (red) Tab Items
     Aways the 1st tab to open (cannot be closed), it contains the following: